 Institutional Review Board (IRB)

-The function of the IRB is to protect the rights and welfare of human research participants and to facilitate research by using the basic ethical principles from the Belmont Report.
-Members of the IRB are tasked with the review and approval of all research involving human subjects.
+The function of the IRB is to protect the rights and welfare of human research participants and to facilitate research by using the basic ethical principles from the Belmont Report and federal regulations, guided always by scripture, which instructs us to practice justice, kindness, and humble obedience to God (Micah 6:8).
+Members of the IRB are tasked with the review and approval of all research involving human subjects that is conducted at Covenant College or by its faculty, staff or students.

 The IRB is independent and does not answer to individuals, departments, or units that rely on the IRB for the review of their research.
 The IRB is the final authority for all decisions regarding the protection and welfare of human participants in research activities.
 Institutional officials may not approve the research if it has not been approved by the IRB.